Could I need business help?

 - Your client doesn't want to admit there really is a mess, and so they dismiss you (aka, they are in denial)

 Hopefully you’ve experienced more of the first type of client!
 But the thing is, we all have the same set of choices when it comes to fixing things in our business.
+Because of that we can all need business help.
 Allow me to explain…

 It’s not just our clients who can be blind to issues in their businesses.
 We all need help to make sure we stay on track, accountable, and aligned with our goals.
 Even me, as an experienced bookkeeper, business coach, and mentor.